nithyapandurangan/ElevateHome/README.md

 <!---instruction for uploading code on esp--->
 <h2>PROGRAMMING THE PROJECT:</h2
-The below instructions are for programming your project using arduino ide.<br>
+The below instructions are for programming your project using Arduino IDE.<br>
-Note:Mkae sure that esp32 boards is insatlled on your ide<br>
+Note: Make sure that the esp32 board is installed on your ide<br>
 <p>
--It dosent matter if you made your own circuit or used the custom pcb your project will have a boot and a reset pin<br>
+-It doesn't matter if you made your circuit or used the custom PCB your project will have a boot and a reset pin<br>
--To upload the code you need to make sure that you esp is in boot mode<br>
+-To upload the code you need to make sure that your esp is in boot mode<br>
--Power on your esp and connect it to your laptop either using a ftdi or a usb cable<br>
+-Power on your ESP and connect it to your laptop either using a FTDI or a USB cable<br>

 -Go to the boards section and select esp32doitdevkit(depends on what you are using but in my case i used this)<br>
--Select the port to which the esp is connected and on serial monitor set teh baud rate to 115200<br>
+-Select the port to which the ESP is connected and on the serial monitor set the baud rate to 115200<br>
--No look at the serial monitor,press and hold the boot button,now keep holding teh boot button and press and release the reset button you will see a messge saying "waiting for download",now relase the boot button and click on the uplaod button on the ide<br>
+-No look at the serial monitor, press and hold the boot button, now keep holding the boot button and press and release the reset button you will see a message saying "waiting for download", now release the boot button and click on the upload button on the ide<br>
--Once code is uploaded click the reset button<br>
+-Once the code is uploaded click the reset button<br>
--In the below explanation section i have explained which code to upload and changes you need to do<br>
+-In the below explanation section I have explained which code to upload and the changes you need to do<br>
 </p>